I'm joining Service Space because ... my heart is naturally drawn to its langugage of love

 Nov 10, 2015, 2 comments, 11 smiles Tejas and I just came back from a "Fall Gathering" organized by Commonweal.
 It was a gathering of social justice activists from literally all walks of life coming together through shared poetry, song, wisdom, and stories...I feel what made the gathering so rich and powerful was the invisible current of the heart running through every interaction we had with each other.
 As a result, what was missing from the gathering was arrogance, resumes, and business cards...because we were connecting at the heart, what we cared about and why we cared about it naturally emerged and connections were made in a meaningful way.
 I also smiled softly to myself when I saw the ethos of everything Tejas and I have learned from the Service Space community finding its way naturally into this gathering.
 On the last day, when I wasn't looking, the next thing I know is that Tejas has organized ...
 Read Full Story

 Nov 03, 2015, 3 comments, 14 smiles Most of us lead double lives.
-Mondays through Fridays (Mondays through Saturdays for some parts of the world), we are at work, caught up with our endless goals, tasks, and deadlines.
+Mondays through Fridays we are at work, caught up with our endless goals, tasks, and deadlines.
 It’s in our quiet times that certain questions are given space to arise.
 What is our larger purpose?
 Are we living in alignment with our values?
 How do we reconcile these two worlds?
 How do we bring our internal work into the outside world?
 How do we create a world that supports our internal quest?
 How can our work become a clear path to our own awakening and how can we become a more purposeful and effective instrument to change in the external world?
 On our Global Awakin Call, Mirabai Bush shared powerful and inspiring insights on these questions based on her lived experience.
 After studying and practicing meditation and other contemplative practices with S.N.
-Goenka and Neem Karoli Baba, she ...
+Goenka and Neem Karoli Baba, she later found the Center for Contemplative Mind in Society, ...
 Read Full Story

 Oct 29, 2015, 2 comments, 19 smiles A few days ago I experienced the gift of spending time at the City of Ten Thousand Buddhas.
 The gift itself was the result of the cultivation of so many before me.
 What was most transformational about the trip was the invitation to invoke compassion in every thought for 30 minutes as we chanted together and walked through the powerful vibrations of the monastery.
 I realized in one mili-moment of insight that every second I spend not cultivating compassion and kindness is a waste of each breath that I take.
 What a gift I've been given in this lifetime to cultivate loving kindness.
 How can I waste that?
 This singular moment of insight helped to dissolve so much built up residue, all of the heightened emotions that my mind has spun into a whirl wind of turmoil inside of me, whether it's work related or personal.
 Many times, there is ...
 Read Full Story